Housing for international students

 All students who are accepted will be informed about housing before their arrival.
-Students arriving in the fall semester can expect to be contacted by the International office at NTNU at the end of June while students arriving in January can excpect an answer in the end of November.
+Students arriving in the autumn semester can expect to be contacted by the International office at NTNU at the end of June while students arriving in January can excpect an answer in the end of November.

 Please check your email regularly in this period to make sure you do not miss any information!
 Often we experience that the e-mail sent by us does not reach the student, but is redirected to the spam folder.
 If you have not received an email please check if your email can be located in your spam folder.

 Students who are allocated a room at the student village will receive the housing contract from the student village, SiT, before their arrival.

 You should not, under any circumstances, try booking a room on your own at the Students Welfare Organization (SiT) before you have received booking information from the Office of International Relations at NTNU.
 These applications will be deleted.

 Accepted exchange students from countries outside of the EU/EEA are guaranteed housing due to visa regulations as long as they apply within the deadline.